Welcome to the contributor team

 My pitch has been accepted - what now?

-You’ve volunteered to write an item that was posted in the Facebook group, or you’ve pitched your own idea and it’s been commissioned—well done!
+You’ve volunteered to write an item that was included in a section email opportunity list, or you’ve pitched your own idea and it’s been commissioned—well done!
 Getting started might seem a little daunting, so we’ve put together some tips and tricks to help you out.

 Do your research